 Although you do not get charged extra if you don’t use your credit card, the card’s issuer could close the account due to inactivity after a certain number of months.
 Each card issuer will have a different policy on closing inactive credit cards – some will close inactive cards after 3 months, and others wait 2 years or more.
 So if you want to keep your credit card account open, be sure to use your card at least once every 3 months or so.

 Credit cards with annual fees are worth it when they save you more than they cost you, especially if your savings exceed what the best no annual fee credit cards available to you would provide.
-Paying an annual fee on a credit card can unlock bigger initial rewards bonuses, higher ongoing earning rates, and a variety of additional benefits – airport lounge access or credits for travel expenses, for example.
+Paying an annual fee on a credit card can unlock bigger initial rewards bonuses, higher ongoing earning rates, and a variety of additional benefits.
 But you need to make sure you get your money’s worth and actually use the perks you’re paying extra for.
 If you don't, a credit card that does not charge annual fees may offer better long-term value.… read full answer